Environmental Allergies (Allergic Rhinitis)

 Allergies occur when the body's immune system over-reacts to particles that are normally harmless.
 In environmental

 allergies, the body's immune system over-reacts to allergens from animals, dust mites, or pollens from grasses, weeds,

-resulting in what is called an allergic reaction.
+and leukotrienes, resulting in what is called an allergic reaction.